 The Taiwanese company Cloud Gate triumphed with a masterful work on the relationship between men and screens.
 Gripping. – Le Figaro

 Lunar Halo, created by Artistic Director CHENG Tsung-lung in collaboration with Icelandic band Sigur Rós, had its European premiere at London's Sadler's Wells and received high praise from critics.
-Featured in the Telegraph’s “Best Dance of 2023” list, it captivates with its profound and dystopian aesthetic.
+Featured in The Telegraph’s “Best Dance of 2023” list, it captivates with its profound and dystopian aesthetic.

 As a child in the 1980s Cloud Gate Artistic Director CHENG Tsung-lung would contribute to the family business by helping his father sell slippers on the streets of Bangka/Wanhua, the oldest district of Taipei.
 Bangka was known for its vibrantly diverse and bustling street scene that embraced religious and secular life, rich and poor, work and play, and legal and illegal activities.
 The young CHENG was transfixed by his mother’s accounts of the legendary 1960s street artist and storyteller known as “Thirteen Tongues” who had adopted Bangka for his informal stage.